Diocesan Development Drive 2020: Abound in Hope

 meeting the 1st Monday of the month at 7:00 pm.

 The Respect for Life Ministry is just getting organized and we welcome your participation.
 We meet on the first Tuesday of each month at 6:30 pm in Gosselin Hall.
 Please note: All meetings and activities are suspended until further notice.
 Subscribe to Human Life Action for updates on federal legislation here.
 Get on our parish e-mail distribution list to stay informed here.
 Finally, PRAY WITH US!

 "Only with prayer - prayer that storms the heavens for justice and mercy, prayer that cleanses our hearts and souls - will the culture of death that surrounds us today be replaced with a culture of life." -- Pastoral Plan for Pro-Life Activities, U.S. Catholic Bishops

 St. Ambrose has several scout troops for both boys and girls.
 See below to find the appropriate troop for your child.
 Contact the parish office for more information.
-Please note: All troop meetings and activities are suspended until further notice.
+Please note: All troop meetings and activities are suspended until further notice, unless noted below.

 Troop 3202 - Cub Scouts